-23.4 Differentials, nonsingularity, and k-smoothness
+23.4 Nonsingularity and k-smoothness revisited

 In this section, we examine the relation between differentials and nonsingularity, and define smoothness over a field.
-We then construct birational invariants of nonsingular varieties over algebraically closed fields (including the geometric genus), to motivate the notion of an unramified morphism, to show that varieties are "mostly nonsingular", and to get a first glimpse of Hodge theory.
+We construct birational invariants of nonsingular varieties over algebraically closed fields (such as the geometric genus), motivate the notion of an unramified morphism, show that varieties are "mostly nonsingular", and get a first glimpse of Hodge theory.